Startup Guide

 Play and Have Fun

-Start playing!
+Start playing.
 The Monitor panel on the right shows MIDI notes in real time as they flow through your routes.
-Look at the top toolbar to see chord recognition — it identifies what chord you're playing, which is incredibly helpful when composing or learning new progressions.
+Look at the top toolbar to see chord recognition.
+It identifies what chord you are playing, which is incredibly helpful when composing or learning new progressions.